Alfresco/docs-alfresco/content-services/latest/admin/content-stores.md

 ## Configuring the Trashcan Cleaner

-The Trashcan Cleaner is a scheduled job that periodically purges old content from your Alfresco Content Services trashcan.
+The Trashcan Cleaner is a scheduled job that periodically purges old content from your Content Services trashcan.

 When content is deleted, the content store can be configured to move the deleted content into a trashcan.
 The deleted content can easily recovered from the trashcan, if it is deleted by mistake.
 The content remains in the trashcan until it is purged or cleaned by the Trashcan Cleaner.
-The Trashcan Cleaner is a scheduled job that will empty your Alfresco Content Services trashcan.
+The Trashcan Cleaner is a scheduled job that will empty your Content Services trashcan.

 The Trashcan Cleaner is disabled by default.
 To configure the Trashcan Cleaner, set the following properties in the `alfresco-global.properties` file: